safeREACH/docs/api-user.md

 - comment: string- optional - e.g. division in organisation or other additional information
 - groups: list of objects of the type `RecipientGroupParticipationData` - mandatory can be an empty list
 - channels: list of `Channel` - optional - restricted / configured notification channels

+#### RecipientBaseData

+- id: string - optional - `<UUIDv4>` - mandatory for id usage
+- externalId: string - optional - mandatory for external id usage
+- customerId: string - mandatory - can be set to "*" if every available customer id should be targeted

 #### RecipientGroupParticipationData